Mirandadaa/mica-gd300/lectures/proj-storytelling.md

 Write the same story in three different versions.
 In twenty words, eighty words and 200+ words.
 What are the essential elements of the story?
 What are the interesting details?
 What are the things you may add/change/omit?

-communication
+The same story can be told in many different ways.
+For example, news media tell the same story in different tones.
+Traditional stories have many different versions.
+What do you think is the author's intention and how would you interpret it?
+Who is your audience?

 ## Process
-1. pick a story
+1. Pick a story.
-1. analyze it
+1. Read and analyze it.
-1. research on contents - characters, places, etc. (images, articles, references)
+1. Research on contents - Characters, places, etc. Collect images, texts links and references.
-1. research on visuals - what tone do you want to tell the story in? (mood boards)
+1. Research on visuals - What tone do you want to tell the story in?
+Create mood boards.
-1. create storyboards.
+1. Create storyboards to communicate your idea/story visually.
-1. create animatics.
+1. Create animatics to get the rough timing.
-1. animate.
+1. Animate, record audio/video, etc.
-1. get feedback and iterate.
+1. Get feedback and iterate.

 ## Learning objectives